matt-snider/matt-snider.github.io/content/projects/socks5.md

 tags:
     - Python
+    - Async
     - SOCKS5
     - Proxy
 ---

-I wanted to experiment with Python's asyncio and build some kind of server application.
-SOCKS is a simple binary protocol that is well documented and easy to implement from the [RFC][socks-rfc].
+I wanted to experiment with Python's asyncio and build a server application.
+SOCKS is a simple binary protocol that is well documented and was easy to implement from the [RFC][socks-rfc].

 <!--more-->